garyukong/AGM-DeliveryNetworkOptimization/README.md

 ## Usage

-Note that this project requires access to Neo4j, an external postgres database and
+Note that this project requires access to Neo4j and an external postgres database connected to python using psycopg2.

 Libraries used are listed in the `requirements.txt` file.